 What are your main teaching and classroom philosophies?

-What/why do you enjoy teaching at BCPS?
+What do you enjoy about working at BCPS?

 What do you enjoy teaching the most?

 I love all interactions I have with the children but I particularly enjoy introducing the students to my alter ego ‘The Brain Professor’, who appears regularly to teach the children how to think and how to learn.

 I believe one of my greatest achievements is having raised such beautiful, successful and happy daughters and balancing motherhood with a full time career.

 To lead the BCPS community in a process of continual reflection and improvement to ensure the children are well prepared for their lives in our rapidly evolving world.

 My family!
 I love spending time with my family, especially my grandchildren.
 Pilates, walking, reading and watching ‘mindless’ TV also feature at times!